User Guide

 How to clear all entries : clear

-command allows you to clear all entries present in the MustDoList.
+The clear command allows you to clear all entries present in the MustDoList.

 Clear format: clear